 Probably a fair bit of what you already know, yes.
 We're not here to tell you that.
 We get your whole team seeing it the same way, and turn it into something you can act on together.

 We do the heavy lifting and work from what you already have.
-For your team, a Decision Sprint is mostly short interviews spread over about three weeks, without pulling anyone off the floor.
+Construct is mostly short interviews spread over a few weeks, without pulling anyone off the floor.
+After that the rhythm is one working session a week while we're driving, dropping to one a month once your own people have it.

 You're exactly who we built this for: firms that run on technology without selling it.
 That's where we've spent most of our working lives.
 The model maps your whole business, its parts, its people and its money, and shows where the technology carries them.